Diya (lamp): Types

-In terms of the choice of material, the kiln fired earthenware lamps followed by the metallic lamps with multiple wicks, mostly of brass known as Samai, are the most common, though other materials are also used such as patravali floating lamp made from leaves or permanent lamps made of stones.
+In terms of the choice of material, the kiln fired earthenware lamps followed by the metallic lamps with multiple wicks, mostly of brass known in regional vernaculars as Nilavilakku, Kuthuviḷakku, Kundulu, Deepada Kamba, Panas, Samai, Pilisajā, Pilibeṛhi, Pahana are the most common, though other materials are also used such as patravali floating lamp made from leaves, banana stems, bamboo stems or permanent lamps made of stones called Kalvilakku.

 In terms of wick design, diyas with one wick are most common, followed by the two wick style, but other variations such as four, five or seven wick lamps are also made.

 In terms of overall lamps design, the ornamental lamps come in various designs.
 The iconic Nachiarkoil lamp, also known as "Annam lamp", is produced exclusively in by the Pather (Kammalar) community in Nachiyar Koil of Tamil Nadu.

 Diya lamps appear in many forms, the most common being humble kiln-fired earthenware, while more ornate versions are crafted in brass with multiple wicks (two, four, five or even seven) or made from leaves/flotation or stone for permanent use.